-During the 2013-2014 academic year, Ball High School students measured a profile location in Galveston Island State Park (BEG02, Fig. 4).
-Ball High School students had measured this same location in previous years, and the Bureau had conducted quarterly surveys at these locations from 1983 through 1985 after Hurricane Alicia.
+During the 2014-2015 academic year, Ball High School students measured a profile location in Galveston Island State Park (BEG02, fig. 4).
+The students had measured this same location in previous years, and the Bureau had conducted quarterly surveys here from 1983 through 1985 after Hurricane Alicia.
 Since 1985, however, the beaches had been surveyed on an irregular schedule, about once a year, and only when specific projects were funded to do so or when Bureau personnel were in the area conducting other work.
 The THSCMP helps ensure that time series at these key locations are continued.
-The Galveston Island State Park profile has increased in importance because it served as a control site for comparing profiles measured in front of geotextile-tube projects along the Pirates Beach subdivision to the northeast of the park.
-Results of a study utilizing data collected by Ball High School students were published in Shore & Beach, the journal of the American Shore & Beach Preservation Association.
-The data have increased scientific understanding of recovery of beaches and dunes following storms (Hurricane Alicia, Tropical Storm Frances, Hurricane Claudette, Hurricane Rita, Hurricane Ike) that have impacted the area.
+Results of a study utilizing data collected by Ball High School students were published in Shore & Beach, the journal of the American Shore and Beach Preservation Association.
+The data have increased scientific understanding of recovery of beaches and dunes following recent storms (Hurricane Alicia, Tropical Storm Frances, Hurricane Claudette, Hurricane Rita, Hurricane Ike) that have impacted the area.

-Palacios, Port Aransas, and Port Isabel High Schools and Cunningham, Van Vleck, and Tidehaven Middle Schools continued the beach-profile time series at their established locations.
+Palacios, Port Aransas, Port Isabel, and Van Vleck High Schools and Cunningham and Tidehaven Middle Schools continued the beach-profile time series at their established locations.
 Profile and process data that the students collected have been incorporated into the beach-profile database at the Bureau, and scientists are using these data to investigate beach-erosion patterns.

-In support of coastal management issues, data collected by the students are clearly useful in explaining beach cycles and defining short-term versus long-term trends.
-Defining these trends is important in decision making regarding coastal development and beach nourishment.
-The program has also increased public awareness through the students.
-Given the number of inquiries from people wishing to enter their school or group in THSCMP, the program seems to be reaching the public.
-Television reports, presentations at conferences, and newspaper articles have also helped.
-The website will continue to be instrumental in extending the reach of the program and increasing public awareness of coastal processes.
+In support of coastal-management issues, data collected by students are clearly useful in explaining beach cycles and defining short-term versus long-term trends.
+Defining these trends is important in decision-making regarding coastal development and beach nourishment.

-We emphasize to the students that they are collecting critical scientific data that will help scientists address coastal issues affecting their community.
-All data collected by THSCMP are integrated into past and ongoing coastal research programs at the Bureau.
+We emphasize to students that they are collecting critical scientific data that will help scientists address coastal issues affecting their community.
+All data collected by the THSCMP are integrated into past and ongoing coastal research programs at the Bureau.
 THSCMP-collected data played a large role in two important Bureau studies.
-First, Galveston Island State Park served as a control site in a study looking at the effects of geotextile tubes.
-Most recently, data collected by THSCMP students were invaluable in verifying shoreline position for an update of Texas' long-term shoreline-change rates, which are widely used by public officials, corporations, and private citizens.

-BEG02, one of the Ball High monitoring sites, has been used by Bureau scientists in a study on the effects of geotextile tubes that have been installed along the upper Texas coast.
+In one study, BEG02, one of the Ball High School monitoring sites, has been used by Bureau scientists to investigate the effects of geotextile tubes installed along the upper Texas coast.
 BEG02, located in Galveston Island State Park, is adjacent to a subdivision where these erosion-control devices have been installed.
 One of the observations made during this study involved beach width (distance from the vegetation line or base of dune to the waterline) in front of the geotextile tubes versus a natural beach area, Galveston Island State Park.
-Beach width in the natural beach area was wider, owing to the lack of restriction caused by placement of the geotextile tubes (Gibeaut and others, 2003) (Fig. 9).
+Beach width in the natural beach area was wider because of the lack of restriction caused by placement of the geotextile tubes (Gibeaut and others, 2003; fig. 9).